Unlike with eczema, which very often improves with exposure to sunshine, rosacea can get worse in the summer, and is also aggravated by sun damage.

-Not at all fair, but there are some ways in which you can look after your skin and reduce your risk of flare-ups.
+But the good news is that there are some really helpful things you can do to look after your skin and reduce your risk of flare-ups.
+Here are our top tips for the rosacea-prone!

 SHADE: THINK VAMPIRE!